-Compared with e.g. sailing its advantages are its full 3600 directional ability and its massive pulling power.
-However its speed can never match that of a sailing ship but would be more consistent and predictable.
+Compared with e.g. sailing its advantages are its full 2-way directional ability and its massive pulling power.
+Its speed can’t match the max speed of a sailing ship but would be more consistent and predictable.
 Above all it’s far more survivable than any sail ship.

 11. Would ocean currents not overcome the speed of the JT?

-Ocean currents are specific and well known.
-They are not nearly as strong as coastal currents.
-The JT is intended for ocean use.
+Ocean currents are specific and well known (they are not nearly as strong as coastal currents).
+The Jospa Tug is purposed for ocean use.
 Managing the voyages of the JT to maximise the benefits of ocean currents and minimise unwanted effects will be useful.

-The JT is inherently very safe as will be understood from the previous answers.
+The JOSPA TUG is inherently very safe as will be understood from the previous answers.
 The slow speeds are an advantage in this case.
-At the very very worst it could do no more than lose way and drift, while its weight will be comparatively very low, it will be flexible and doesn’t hold any spillable pollutants as e.g. fuel oil.
+At the very worst it could do no more than lose way and drift, while its weight will be comparatively very low, it will be flexible and doesn’t hold any spillable pollutants as e.g. fuel oil.
 It would not be a threatening drifting object.

-16. How will it deal with storms, debris at sea or fish?
+15. How will it deal with storms, debris at sea, or fish

 17. How much will it cost to build?

-It is too early to make useful estimates but the nature of its construction with its multiple identical fins, and the absence of an engine, suggest it will be extremely competitive.
+It is too early to attempt reliable estimates but the simple nature of its construction with its multiple identical fins, and the absence of an engine, make it amenable to mass

-18. Will there be different versions of the JT
+18. Will there be different versions of the JOSPA TUG

-19. Describe the pros and cons of the JT
+19. What are the pros and cons of the JOSPA TUG?

 Con – slow speed, need for conventional tug when in coastal waters greater than for conventional vessels.

-Please ensure your loudspeakers are on when watching the video below:
+Please ensure your loudspeakers are on when watching the videos below:

 Background to Tug: Jospa Tug as MP4 https://vimeo.com/267885302/148c7eda9b